43rd G7 summit: Leaders at the summit

 The attendees include the leaders of the seven G7 member states as well as representatives of the European Union.
 The President of the European Commission has been a permanently welcome participant at all meetings and decision-making since 1981.

-The 43rd G7 summit was the first summit for British Prime Minister Theresa May, French President Emmanuel Macron, and U.S. President Donald Trump.
+The 43rd G7 summit was the first summit for British Prime Minister Theresa May, French President Emmanuel Macron, and US President Donald Trump.
 It was also the first and only summit for Italian Prime Minister Paolo Gentiloni.

 Participants

 Agenda

 The G7 leaders emphasized common endeavours: to end the Syrian crisis, to fulfill the UN mission in Libya and reducing the presence of ISIS, ISIL and Da'esh in Syria and Iraq.
-North Korea was urged to comply with UN resolutions, Russian responsibility was stressed for the Ukraine conflict.
+North Korea was urged to comply with UN resolutions, Russian responsibility was stressed for the war in Ukraine.
 Supporting economic activity and ensuring price stability was demanded while inequalities in trade and gender were called to be challenged.
 It was agreed to help countries in creating conditions that address the drivers of migration: ending hunger, increasing competitiveness and advancing global health security.